osadalakmal/blog/content/posts/agile-the-snake-oil-for-cobra-bites/index.md

 ## Understanding the what, why and how

-We should try to get all stakeholders to understand why want a particular agile methodology implemented - maybe it is scrum or maybe it is kanban.
+We should try to get all stakeholders to understand why want a particular agile methodology implemented - maybe it is scrum or maybe it is Kanban.
 Whatever it is, everyone involved should know why they are doing it and not something else.
-The new guys who joined yesterday should be able to tell you why you are doing kanban and not scrum or waterfall.
+The new guys who joined yesterday should be able to tell you why you are doing Kanban and not scrum or waterfall.
 And you should not require a fifty page brief in order to understand it.

 ![](postit-note.png)